syntasso/instruqt-kubecon/06-use-crd-data-in-your-controller/assignment.md

 Now that you have seen this, feel free to stop the "watch" command by pressing `ctrl+c` in the `Run Shell` tab.

-You can also see this is required in the CRD by either navigating in the `Code editor` tab or with the following command:
+You can also see this is required in the CRD by either navigating in the `Code editor` tab or with the following command (in the `K8s Shell`):

 ```
 kubectl get crd websites.kubecon.my.domain --output jsonpath="{.spec.versions[0].schema.openAPIV3Schema.properties.spec}" | jq